-Lifeguard Resume: Examples and Tips
+Lifeguard Resume: Examples & Tips

 Lifeguards are water-safety professionals who work to ensure the safety of swimmers and patrons in swimming areas.
 Attention to detail, excellent focus, physical strength, and swimming are needed to work as a lifeguard, as it’s their job to observe water conditions and help swimmers if there’s an emergency.
 Lifeguards are trained professionals who need to have CPR and first aid certifications.